-- 3. This document contains the information that must be disclosed in accordance with clauses 2.4.1 to 2.4.5 of the Electricity Distribution Information Disclosure Determination 2012.
-Part of this required information is a demonstration of the extent to which the pricing methodology is consistent with the Electricity Authority's pricing principles4 and, if necessary, an explanation of the reasons for any inconsistency between the pricing methodology and the pricing principles5.
-We do not believe there is any inconsistency between this pricing methodology and the pricing methodology and the pricing principles. - 4.
-Other legal requirements that affect distribution pricing are contained in the Electricity Distribution Services Default Price-Quality Path Determination 2015 (DPP) and the Electricity (Low Fixed Charge Tariff for Domestic Consumers) Regulations 2004 (Low Fixed Tariff Regulations). - 5.
-Detailed below are: - the disclosure requirements;
+- 3. This document contains information that must be disclosed in accordance with clauses 2.4.1 to 2.4.5 of the Electricity Distribution Information Disclosure Determination 2012.
+This disclosure also requires we demonstrate the consistency between our pricing methodology and the Electricity Authority's pricing principles4.
+Any areas of inconsistency need to be explained5.
+We believe this pricing methodology is consistent with the Authority's pricing principles. - 4.
+Other requirements that affect distribution pricing are contained in the CPP Determination and the Low Fixed Charge Regulations.
+Compliance with these requirements is published separately on our website (CPP) or communicated directly with the Electricity Authority (Low Fixed Charge Regulations). - 5.
+Detailed below are: - the Information Disclosure requirements; - the Electricity Authority's pricing principles;